-The Congregation of Sisters of Saint Agnes is pleased to present a series on the theme “To Form A More Perfect Union: Division and Unity in the US at 250”.
-This three-part series will take place at the Prairie Theater and Event Center.
+The Congregation of Sisters of St. Agnes is pleased to present a series on the theme “To Form A More Perfect Union: Division and Unity in the US at 250”.
+This three-part series will take place at the Prairie Theater and Event Center (400 University Avenue, Fond du Lac, WI).

-The first session will take place on Tuesday, April 23.
-Janine Geske, former justice of the Wisconsin Supreme Court will speak about the constitutional history of unity in this country.
+Janine Geske, former justice of the Wisconsin Supreme Court, will speak about the constitutional history of unity in this country.

 5:30 Doors Open